 Most companies have established safety procedures for handling equipment and a big part of any fleet management program is to ensure those procedures are followed.
 Exterior and forward-facing dash cameras can often reveal when equipment is and isn’t used properly.

 Shot from the exterior passenger side of a tanker, this dash cam clip records a worker handling the vehicle’s hose and connecting valve.
 This can show the manager if the worker was compliant, or not compliant, with safety procedures.
 This type of information is useful for industries like waste and field services – where equipment and procedures must be used with caution.

 Vehicle dash cam clip #4: Unusual (and dangerous) events

 From improving loss prevention to lowering claims, vehicle dash cams have benefits that extend beyond capturing collisions.
-Book a demo to learn more about implementing Lytx video telematics solutions for your fleet.
+Book a demo to see what MV+AI-enabled dash cams can reveal in your fleet.